Reducing Hadronic Uncertainty in Low-Energy Neutral-Current Processes

-Modern experimental tests of the Standard Model (SM) have reached percent and subpercent precision in both leptonic and hadronic sectors.
+Modern experimental tests of the Standard Model (SM) have reached percent and subpercent precision in both leptonic and hadronic sectors~\cite{Antognini:2013txn,Pohl:2010zza,NA62:2012lny,A1:2010nsl,A1:2013fsc,MINERvA:2015nqi,Super-Kamiokande:2016yck,CMS:2018ktx,Markisch:2018ndu,MINERvA:2019hhc,UCNt:2021pcg,DayaBay:2022orm,Muong-2:2025xyk}.
 This level of accuracy requires precise theoretical control over higher-order corrections in perturbation theory.
 Electroweak radiative corrections are typically organized in an expansion in the electromagnetic coupling $\alpha = \frac{e^2}{4 \pi}$, where $e$ is the electric charge, with coefficients determined by SM parameters.
-In contrast, strong-interaction effects can be treated perturbatively only at high energies, where the strong coupling $\alpha_S$ is small.
+In contrast, strong interaction effects can be treated perturbatively only at high energies, where the strong coupling $\alpha_S$ is small.
 Electroweak radiative corrections to neutral-current (anti)neutrino scattering were initially studied in Refs.~\cite{Ram:1967zza,Byers:1979af,Green:1980uc,Marciano:1980pb,Aoki:1980ix,Aoki:1981kq,Hioki:1981gi,Sarantakos:1982bp,Bardin:1983yb,Bardin:1983zm,Bardin:1985fg,Passera:2000ug} based on the tree-level results in Refs.~\cite{Weinberg:1967tq,tHooft:1971ucy}.
-With precise knowledge of SM parameters, the remaining theoretical uncertainties in low-energy (anti)neutrino scattering are dominated by hadronic effects.
-These enter through loop diagrams involving light quarks, which couple to neutrinos via short-distance interactions, and to the target through photon exchange, as illustrated in Fig.~\ref{fig:diagram}.
+With precise knowledge of SM parameters, the remaining theoretical uncertainties in low-energy (anti)neutrino scattering are dominated by hadronic and nuclear effects.
+Of particular interest are hadronic contributions that enter through loop diagrams involving light quarks, which couple to neutrinos via short-distance interactions, and to the target through photon exchange, as illustrated in Fig.~\ref{fig:diagram}.
 Earlier estimates~\cite{Marciano:1980pb,Sarantakos:1982bp,Marciano:1983ss,Hollik:1988ii,Denner:1991kt,Ferroglia:2003wa,Kumar:2013yoa,Erler:1998sy,Erler:2004in,Erler:2017knj,Huang:2024rfb} of such hadronic effects relied on free-quark models with effective massive quarks.
 This approximation becomes inadequate at low energies where quarks are no longer valid degrees of freedom.
 Below the quantum chromodynamics (QCD) confinement scale, perturbative expansion in $\alpha_S$ breaks down, and hadronic contributions must be treated non-perturbatively.
 A field-theoretic formulation avoiding quark mass models was proposed in~\cite{Jegerlehner:1985gq,Degrassi:1989ip,Jegerlehner:2011mw}, employing current-current correlators constructed from light-quark currents.
 Two such correlators are relevant: the charge-charge and the charge-isospin correlators.
-While the former can be extracted from experimental data with subpercent precision~\cite{ParticleDataGroup:2020ssz}, the latter cannot be directly accessed and is thus less well-known.
-Yet, it is the charge-isospin correlator that dominates the theoretical uncertainty in low-energy neutral-current (anti)neutrino scattering processes.
+While the former can be extracted from experimental data with subpercent precision~\cite{Erler:2017knj,Jegerlehner:2019lxt,ParticleDataGroup:2020ssz}, the latter cannot be directly accessed and is thus less well-known.
+Yet, it is the charge-isospin correlator that dominates the theoretical uncertainty in numerous low-energy neutral-current (anti)neutrino scattering processes, such as (anti)neutrino-electron and coherent elastic (anti)neutrino-nucleus scattering (CEvNS).